 What is the Recovery Space?

 The Recovery Space offers a safe, non-clinical, supportive environment for people experiencing a social mental health crisis from 6pm – 11pm 7 days a week at a central location in East Croydon.

 We offer short term, recovery focused support for up to 10 persons / evening as an alternative to using other crisis services.

-Crisis Support Workers can work alongside you to help:
+Crisis Support Workers can work alongside you to help you: